French rich look to London as tax fears grow

 House prices elsewhere in the UK have continued to fall or stagnate since the financial crisis.

-According to a survey of Citi (C.N) private bank clients with at least $25 million in assets, London was rated the “most important” city in the world.
-It also ranked top out of global cities for quality of life, knowledge and influence and economic activity and came second to Washington in terms of perceived political power.

-Additional reporting by Christian Plumb in Paris and Tom Bill in London; Editing by David Holmes
+According to a survey of Citi private bank clients with at least $25 million in assets, London was rated the “most important” city in the world.
+It also ranked top out of global cities for quality of life, knowledge and influence and economic activity and came second to Washington in terms of perceived political power. ($1 = 0.7644 euros) (Additional reporting by Christian Plumb in Paris and Tom Bill in London; Editing by David Holmes)